arvigeus/AZ-204/Questions/Managed Identities.md

 ---

-Question: Which managed entity requirest minimum effort to use?
+Question: Which managed entity requires minimum effort to use?

 - [x] System-assigned identity
 - [ ] User-assigned identity